 - Vicodin Addiction

 Perhaps the most important role of a substance abuse assessment is that of helping addiction treatment specialists develop an individualized treatment plan.
 The treatment plan is a pathway to recovery and lifelong sobriety, when followed.
-At San Antonio Recovery Center, this treatment plan is composed of a full spectrum of advanced treatment modalities designed to meet each client’s particular recovery needs.
+At San Antonio Recovery Center, this treatment plan comprises a full spectrum of advanced treatment modalities for meeting each client’s particular recovery needs.

 It’s time to defeat addiction once and for all.
 For more information about how to set up a substance abuse assessment for you or someone you love, as well as how treatment can help, call San Antonio Recovery Center at 866.957.7885 today.